This post may contain affiliate links, view our disclosure policy.

-- chopped sage
+- chopped and whole leaf sage

 - garlic cloves

-How do I make a Thanksgiving Turkey?
+How do I create a Thanksgiving Turkey?

 Preheat the oven to 350.
-Rinse and dry the turkey making sure the giblets are removed.
+Rinse and dry the turkey, making sure the giblets are removed.

 Loosen the breast skin by separating it from the breast meat with your hands but be careful not to break the skin.
 Season with salt and pepper inside and out.